 The television premiere of Frederick Wiseman’s At Berkeley [on PBS Monday, January 13; check local listings], his 42nd film, seemed an especially apt time to introduce viewers who may not be as familiar with the prolific documentarian’s previous work.
 In a career that has spanned more than five decades, beginning with 1967’s hugely impactful, and once-banned, Titicut Follies, Wiseman has focused his lens on institutions and everyday settings, bringing out the humanity in each film’s diverse cast of characters.

-While reading about each film is one way to learn more about them, here instead is a collection of clips from some of his work, as well as how to get a hold of them via Wiseman’s company, Zipporah Films.
+While reading about each film is one way to learn more about them, here instead is a collection of clips from some of his work and interviews with Wiseman himself, as well as how to get a hold of them via Wiseman’s company, Zipporah Films.
 And if you want to dig in deeper to learn more about Wiseman, here are two books we recommend: Five Films by Frederick Wiseman; and Frederick Wiseman.

 Titicut Follies (1967)